FelixHolly/easybank/apps/easybank-backend/README.md

 ### 3. Database Initialization

-On startup, the application will:
+On startup with the dev profile, the application will:
-- Automatically create database tables (using JPA entities)
+- Automatically create/update database tables (using JPA entities)
-- Execute `src/main/resources/data.sql` to populate initial customer data
+- To populate initial customer data, set `SQL_INIT_MODE=always` as environment variable on first run
+- After first run, set it to `never` to avoid duplicate data errors

 ## Default Login Credentials